Categories

 “The counsellor will think I’m crazy if I tell them what’s been going through my mind.”

-You may believe your problems aren’t big enough, surely it’s better to seek help early before things blow up and become unmanageable?
-As a counsellor I am always happy to listen to you however large or small your worries are.
+You may believe your problems aren’t big enough, but surely it’s better to seek help early before things blow up and become unmanageable?
+As a counsellor, I am always happy to listen to you, however large or small your worries are.

 In a nutshell, if any of what you’ve read resonates and you feel ready for change, why not send me a message or give me a call via the Contact Me button at the top of this page.
-My counselling room is in easy reach of Newport, Ebbw Vale, Merthyr Tydfil, Caerphilly and surrounding areas.
+My counselling room is in easy reach of Newport, Ebbw Vale, Merthyr Tydfil, Caerphilly, Blackwood, Ystrad Mynach, Maesycwmmer, and surrounding areas.